Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Remove-AzSentinelAlertRule`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.AlertRules.PSSentinelAlertRule'.
+- No longer has output type 'PSSentinelAlertRule'.
 - No longer supports the parameter 'AlertRuleId' and no alias was found for the original parameter name.
-- No longer supports the type 'Microsoft.Azure.Commands.SecurityInsights.Models.AlertRules.PSSentinelAlertRule' for parameter 'InputObject'.
+- No longer supports the type 'PSSentinelAlertRule' for parameter 'InputObject'.
 - No longer supports the type 'Microsoft.Azure.Commands.Common.Authentication.Abstractions.Core.IAzureContextContainer' for parameter 'DefaultProfile'.
 - No longer supports the alias 'AzContext' for parameter 'DefaultProfile'.
 - No longer supports the alias 'AzureRmContext' for parameter 'DefaultProfile'.